ravishn/OpenFlightsAPI-SpringBoot/README.md

 1. Use the Airline, Airport and Routes data from OpenFlights spec
 2. Download and read the .dat files
 3. Define a schema and store the data into an in-memory database
-4. Provide API' for
+4. Provide API's for
     a.
 Flights flying into a specified airport
     b.
-Flights flyout out of a specified airport
+Flights flying out of a specified airport
     c.
 Flights between 2 specified airports